samsungsamiio/samsungsami.io/source/sami/demos-tools/your-first-android-app.md

 It performs the above operations by calling API methods of SAMI's SDK library in background threads.

-To faciliate using API methods of the SDK later, `MessageActivity.java` first performs the following setup:
+To facilitate using API methods of the SDK later, `MessageActivity.java` first performs the following setup:

 ~~~java
 private void setupSamihubApi() {